This specification is divided into the following sections:

 Read from beginning to end.
 The specification begins with a general presentation of HTML and becomes more and more technical and specific towards the end.

-The front pages of the three sections of the language reference manual extend the initial table of contents with more detail about each section.
+The front pages of each section of the language reference manual extend the initial table of contents with more detail about that section.

-Element and attribute names are marked within the source HTML for the specification and may be rendered specially by some user agents.
+Element and attribute names in this document have been marked up and may be rendered specially by some user agents.

 Each attribute definition specifies the type of its value.
 If the type allows a small set of possible values, the definition lists the set of values, separated by a bar (|).

-After the type information, each attribute definition indicates the case-sensitivity of its values, between "" marks.
+After the type information, each attribute definition indicates the case-sensitivity of its values, between square brackets ("").
 See the section on case information for details.

 Informative notes are emphasized to stand out from surrounding text and may be rendered specially by some user agents.

-Thanks to everyone who has helped to author the working drafts that went into the HTML 4.0 specification, and all those who have sent suggestions and corrections.
-A particular thanks to T.V.
-Raman (Adobe) for his work on improving the accessibility of HTML forms for people with disabilities.
+Thanks to everyone who has helped to author the working drafts that went into the HTML 4 specification, and to all those who have sent suggestions and corrections.

-Thank you Dan Connolly (W3C) for thoughtful input and guidance as chairman of the HTML working group.
-Thank you Sally Khudairi (W3C) for your indispensable work on the press release.
+Thank you Dan Connolly (W3C) for rigorous and bountiful input as part-time editor and thoughtful guidance as chairman of the HTML Working Group.
+Thank you Sally Khudairi (W3C) for your indispensable work on press releases.

-Thanks to David M. Abrahamson and Roger Price for their careful reading of the specification and astute comments.
+Thanks to David M. Abrahamson and Roger Price for their careful reading of the specification and constructive comments.

-Of particular help from the W3C at Sophia-Antipolis were Janet Bertot, Bert Bos, Stephane Boyera, Daniel Dardailler, Yves Lafon, Håkon Lie, Chris Lilley, and Colas Nahaboo from Bull.
+Of particular help from the W3C at Sophia-Antipolis were Janet Bertot, Bert Bos, Stephane Boyera, Daniel Dardailler, Yves Lafon, Håkon Lie, Chris Lilley, and Colas Nahaboo (Bull).